Brewmaster Monk Tank Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 normally justify being a high-priority ability, it is too expensive on Energy

-to use when there are plenty of other abilities that are free.
+to use when there are plenty of other free abilities.
 It

 will also cause you to gain stacks of